carpentries/instructor-training/09-motivation.md

 > As we said in [the introduction](01-introduction.html),
 > learners respond to an instructor's enthusiasm,
 > and instructors need to care about a topic in order to keep teaching it,
 > particularly when they are volunteers.
+For one instructor's motivation,
+> keep reading.
+{: .callout}

 ## Greg's Story